Updating the Service Design Toolbox for Augmented Platforms

 The canvas is tool-making in progress, so as it’s being used, I’m counting on it being updated and modified.

-The tool has been used in the AI.m program at incubator High5, connected to Halmstad University in Sweden.
-To date, three companies from different sectors have used the tool and report that they feel a lot more confident in their ability to reason strategically about the connection between data, AI, end-user experience, and how it will affect their business.
+The tool has been used in the AI.m program at incubator High5, connected to Halmstad University in Sweden, as well as in course projects.
+To date, several companies from different sectors have used the tool and report that they feel a lot more confident in their ability to reason strategically about the connection between data, AI, end-user experience, and how it will affect their business.